joshua995/GNSSPublisher/README.md

 2. Drag the GNSSPublisher folder from your home directory in your catkin workspace's src folder
 3. In your catkin workspace directory run catkin_make
 4. Plug in the GNSS unit
-5. After the setup to allow ROS programs to work, run the GNNS publisher program with: source devel/setup.bash rosrun gnss GNSSPublisher.py
+5. After the setup to allow ROS programs to work, run the GNSS publisher program with: source devel/setup.bash rosrun gnss GNSSPublisher.py